expressjs/cors/README.md

 `OPTIONS` request (called the "pre-flight request").
 An example of a 'complex' CORS request is one that uses an HTTP verb other than GET/HEAD/POST (such as DELETE) or that uses custom headers.
-To enable preflighting, you must add a new OPTIONS handler for the route you want to support:
+To enable pre-flighting, you must add a new OPTIONS handler for the route you want to support:

 ```javascript